Frequently asked questions

 There are no food services or vending machines available on site, but we do sell bottled water.

-Our cut-off time for entry into the preserve is 1:30 p.m.
+Last entry into the Preserve is 1:30 p.m.
 Our visitors generally take 45 minutes to see the petroglyphs and walk the trail, so anyone coming in after 1:30 p.m. will be turned away.

 We recommend coming early in the morning to have the best view of the petroglyphs and to ensure you have enough time to fully enjoy our site!